Internships and Work Experience Overview

 The Phelps Placement Office assists in placing students on internship via the CON 267 Pre-Internship course, the career fair, and on-campus intern interviews.
 You may propose other internship opportunities to the Placement Office, provided the position meets internship requirements and the sponsor company submits a signed Sample Master Internship Agreement.

 For both work experience and internship positions, you’re expected to work for a licensed general contractor, subcontractor, consultant, or organization (i.e. city, county, or federal entity).
 Self-employment does not count towards internship requirements.
-With few exceptions, residential painting, residential roofing, deck/fence building, manufacturing, testing and inspections, material handling/deliveries, landscape installation and maintenance, building/rental maintenance, service calls, etc. do not count towards a student’s Work Experience or Internship requirement.
+With few exceptions, residential painting, residential roofing, deck/fence/porch building, manufacturing, testing and inspections, material handling and deliveries, landscape installation and maintenance, building/rental maintenance, service calls, etc. do not count towards a student’s Work Experience or Internship requirement.
 Retail sales, rental companies, and commissioned positions also are not eligible.
 All positions must have an appropriate day-to-day construction professional mentor/supervisor.
 If you work with a family-owned business, your mentor/supervisor must be unrelated to you.

 Phelps Internship Placement Program